Declan-Reid/Projects/README.md

 # Train system GUI
 An app that allows you to control LEGO trains and track switches, ensuring that no ywo trains ever collide, nor do any trains fall off the end of a track.
 This should have an editor which saves the track layout, the train layout, position, and bluetooth id, and the switch ids to a file.
 This should then also use a map view to show where trains are and which switches are toggled, and a panel to control train speed, colour, and other features accessible from their control block (eg. lights).

+# Circuitry in game
+A realistic 3D (possibly VR) game, that includes the ability to make life like circuits, giving the player a shop that sells breadboards, motherboards, components, motors, lights, wires, etc...